gjlumsden/net-core-workshop/labs/04-new-in-net-core/01-global-tools.md

     > You can find .NET Core Global Tools on NuGet.
 However, NuGet doesn't yet allow you to search specifically for .NET Core Global Tools.
     >
-    > You can find a list of tool in the [natemcmaster/dotnet-tools](https://github.com/natemcmaster/dotnet-tools) GitHub repository.
+    > You can find a list of tools in the [natemcmaster/dotnet-tools](https://github.com/natemcmaster/dotnet-tools) GitHub repository.

 ## Exercise 2 - Create your own Global Tool